Thursday, May 28, 2020

 Read more about each of the above here.

-In many ways, Louisa Lee carried out the legacy of her great-grandmother, Elizabeth Schuyler Hamilton, who founded the first public orphanage in New York City (now the Graham-Windham Foundation).
+In many ways, Louisa Lee carried out the legacy of her great-grandmother, Elizabeth Schuyler Hamilton, who founded the first private orphanage in New York City (now the Graham-Windham Foundation).
 Louisa was seventeen when Eliza died.
 Louisa’s special care in removing children from poorhouses and almshouses and placing them in temporary homes until they could be adopted, as well as working to end preventable blindness in children, echoes Eliza’s fifty years of work with her own orphanage.

 While Louisa Lee may not have been the young preservationist her sister, Georgina, was, she was an advocate for many important causes.
 Together, they were the perfect team to help save and preserve Schuyler Mansion.
 Learn about the results of their work next week!